 Network Program Areas

-Her work has contributed to understanding the creation of human capital, the long run benefits of early life health interventions (clean water, antibiotics, infant care); maternal depression, maternal mortality, domestic violence, childhood mortality; gender inequality; the political economy of public service provision; accountability and the right to health; implementing universal health coverage; parental investments in children; intergenerational mobility, the gender pay gap and women’s labour force participation, and the dynamics of mortality, fertility and sex selection.
+Her work has contributed to understanding skill creation, the long run benefits of early life health interventions (clean water, antibiotics, infant care); maternal and child health including mental health (maternal depression, adolescent mental health), maternal mortality; domestic violence, gender inequality; the political economy of public service provision; accountability and the right to health; implementing universal health coverage; parental investments in children; intergenerational mobility, the gender pay gap and women’s labour force participation, and the dynamics of mortality, fertility and sex selection.
 Her research is set, inter alia, in India, Brazil, Colombia, Mexico, America, the UK and Sweden.

-Sonia has acted as Keynote or Panels on fifteen occasions in the last three years- including a British Academy debate on global inequalities, the gender equality panel at an SDG financing event at the European Investment Bank, and an Academy of Social Science event celebrating Women in Social Science.
+Sonia has acted as Keynote or Panelist in both academic and policy conferences on 24 occasions in the last 4 years- including a British Academy debate on global inequalities, the gender equality panel at an SDG financing event at the European Investment Bank, an OECD Panel on gender pay gaps, an Academy of Social Science event celebrating Women in Social Science, and a Swedish National Child Healthcare Conference

-She is on the International Advisory Boards of Lancet Women, Academics Stand Against Poverty Yale, The Millennium Nucleus for the Study of the Life Course and Vulnerability Santiago Chile, the Goettingen India Centre and a UNICEF network on adolescents in humanitarian crises.
-She is on the Peer Review Boards of the UKRI Future Leaders Fellowship and the GCRF, Visiting Professor at the University of Gothenburg and Research Fellow at SFI Denmark.
+She is on the Women in Economics Committee of the European Economic Association, the Evidence Panel of the Early Intervention Foundation, the International Advisory Boards of Lancet Women, Academics Stand Against Poverty Yale, The Millennium Nucleus for the Study of the Life Course and Vulnerability Santiago Chile, the Goettingen India Centre, a UNICEF network on adolescents in humanitarian crises and the Centre for Development Economics Research at the University of Kent.
+She has been a Visiting Professor at Oxford, Essen and Gothenburg.
+She has recently served on Scientific Committees at the WHO, UNICEF, ILO, British Academy, the European Society of Population Economics Council, the International Review Panel of the Danish Research Council and several ESRC committees, and she was a CROP Research Fellow at Bergen.

 She has or has had collaborations with academics in Politics, Psychology, Philosophy, Medicine, Law.